theYGE/DEDS_LMU/README.md

 Please, refer to the respective project report for further details.

+## Please Note: Some of the transformations applied are not idempotent, so the concrete values might differ a bit.
+However, the overall results reached are the same.

-# Project was developed by:
+### Project was developed by:
 Selen Erkan - erkan.selen@campus.lmu.de
 Ozgecan Gumusbas - ozgecan.gumusbas@campus.lmu.de
 Oleksandr Makarevych - o.makarevych@campus.lmu.de